RolandMWebster/Brooklyn_Income_Geospatial/Income_Brooklyn_NY.md

 ![](Income_Brooklyn_NY_files/figure-markdown_github/unnamed-chunk-9-1.png)

-Good, but it's difficult to see any sort of distribution.
-Everything seems to be very dark.
+Good, we can see some of the blocks are standing out from the crowd.
+However, the majority of the blocks are all near enough one shade of dark blue and it's difficult to see any real distribution of income.
+Fear not, we should be able to correct this.

 Distribution of Income
 ----------------------